LandSharkFive/LSMOne/README.md

 # Log Structured Merge Tree (LSM) Demo

 This project demonstrates Log Structured Merge Tree (LSM) and Sorted String Tables (SST).
-Creates data files.
-Indexes.
+Creates and indexes data files.
 Search for keys and values.
 Merges two sorted files.
-Merging is similiar to Compaction, but duplicates are allowed.
-The records would be sorted by key and timestamp in a production system.
+Merging is like Compaction, but duplicates are allowed.
+The records are sorted by key and timestamp in a production system.

 ## Description

   A console-mode demonstration of LSM and SST.
-The are six demonstrations, marked Demo1-6.

 ## Install and Build